y-liang/newsroom/README.md

 # News Browser
-A web application that leverages the [News API](https://newsapi.org/) to provide users with the latest news articles, built with Next.js and styled with Tailwind.
+A web application that leverages the [News API](https://newsapi.org/) to provide users with the latest news articles, built with Next.js for fast loading pages and styled with Tailwind for an intuitive, responsive design.

 ## Patterns
 A hybrid approach that utilizes both the server and the client sides to render components.